sapphireos/chromatron/README.rst

 Install Python tools:

 The build system only works with Python 2.7 (for now).
+Additionally, building on Windows is also broken (for now).
+Official releases are built on Mac OS X.  Builds on Ubuntu should also work.

 .. code:: bash